apostrophecms/apostrophe-documentation/docs/modules/apostrophe-templates/index.md

 ### jsonForHtml(*data*)
 Stringify the data as JSON, then escape any sequences that would cause a `script` tag to end prematurely if the JSON were embedded in it.
+Also make sure the JSON is JS-friendly by escaping unicode line and paragraph separators.

+If the argument is `undefined`, `"null"` is returned.
+This is better than the behavior of JSON.stringify (which returns `undefined`, not "undefined") while still being JSONic (`undefined` is not valid in JSON).
 ### renderBody(*req*, *type*, *s*, *data*, *module*)
 Implements `render` and `renderString`.
 See their documentation.